Attendance & Accommodation

-Under no circumstances are participants allowed to leave the campus on their own without advising their chaperon.
+Under no circumstances are participants allowed to leave the campus on their own without advising their Student Assistant.

 A sample day schedule:

 Participants are expected to be courteous, respectful guests and considerate of others.
-When staying in residence, participants will be expected to follow the dormitory rules.
-Participant will be expected to make his/her own bed, help to keep the room tidy, and leave the bathroom, shower and toilets clean.
-Participants must be in their respective rooms with lights out by 10:30 p.m. on weekdays, and by 11:00 p.m. on weekends.
-Quiet hours are between 11:00 p.m. and 7:00 a.m.
+When staying in residence, participants will be expected to follow the Residence Hall rules.
+Participant will be expected to make their own bed, help to keep the room tidy, and leave the bathroom, shower and toilets clean.
+Participants must be in their respective rooms with lights out by 11:00 p.m. on weekdays, and by 11:30 p.m. on weekends.
+Quiet hours are between 11:30 p.m. and 7:00 a.m.

 Pocket/Spending money and Responsibility:

-We suggest that participants take a maximum of USD$60 per week for minor expenses.
-We will arrange for the participant to exchange money.
-The currency is the US dollar.
+We suggest that participants take a maximum of USD$75 per week for minor expenses.
+If necessary, we will arrange for the participant to exchange other currencies for US dollars after arrival at the program.

 The school is not liable for the loss of property on the premises.
 We strongly advise all participants to leave valuables at home.
 In addition, participants should ensure that they have adequate insurance coverage for their instrument.